-Emphasising the economic impact of physical activity and sport – how it creates jobs, promotes growth and drives exports – is a fundamental part of our Towards an Active Nation strategy.
+Explaining the social and economic impact of physical activity and sport is a fundamental part of our Towards an Active Nation strategy.

-We want organisations to consider not just how they contribute to the nation’s health or wellbeing, but to the economy as well, both nationally and locally.
+We want organisations to consider not just how they contribute to the nation’s health or wellbeing, but also to society and the economy as well, both nationally and locally.

 What is MOVES?